Pungyeon/clean-go-article/README.md

 }
 ```

 At a later point in time, we find out, that we would also like a `CreatedAt` field on our `Metadata` object.
-This is now easily achieveable, by simply updating our `NewMetadata` constructor:
+This is now easily achievable, by simply updating our `NewMetadata` constructor:

 ```go
 func NewMetadata(user types.User) Metadata {